 Digital factors influence half of US retail sales, according to Forrester.
 This is expected to grow to 58% by 2023.
 In other words, whether the sale occurs online or in-store, the odds that it was influenced by digital factors are pretty high.

-With more than half of purchases being digitally-inspired, more brands are betting on innovative ways to increase their competitiveness online.
+With more than half of purchases being digitally-inspired, more brands are betting on innovative ways to optimize their online presence.
 This trend is not exclusive to the US.
 Across the globe, brands are taking steps in this direction by expanding their digital storefronts – either through DTC (direct-to-consumer) routes, B2B e-commerce sites or online marketplaces.
 From investing in digital advertisements and analytics to creating immersive content assets, brands are exploring all possible digital technologies to boost sales.

 As marketers place greater bets on digital commerce, the pressure to accelerate returns on their investments is also growing.
 At Netscribes, we work with a number of brands and retailers to enhance their online performance through relevant insights.
 Based on our experience, we’ve outlined the tactics to help you get the most from your digital commerce initiatives.